Brianzolo

 Historical origin of the breed

 Light turkey originated from Lombardy, traditionally present in rural breeding.
 Locally known as Nostrano (local) turkey.
-According to oral tradition, the pencilled silver bronze colour seems to have been prevalent in Brianza in the past.
+According to oral tradition, the reticulated silver bronze colour seems to have been prevalent in Brianza in the past.

 Brianzolo turkey is similar for both size and colour to Belgian Ronquieres breed.
 Well-known and appreciated since early 1900, the Brianzolo population risked extinction.
 It was however rescued and conserved thanks to fancy breeders’ activity, which lead to the acknowledgment of a breed standard on behalf of the Italian Federation of Poultry Breeds (Federazione Italiana Razze Avicole, FIAV) in 2013.